The deadline to apply to this Fund is midday on 6th August.

 - Organisations with more than 12 months’ unrestricted reserves are usually not funded

-Fund Priorities
+Fund priorities

 - Early intervention services and activities that support people in community based settings to improve their wellbeing and mental health, helping people live well for longer and thereby reducing the need for NHS appointments and clinical intervention.